andrewchambers/janet-nested-text/README.md

 A janet implementation of [NestedText](https://nestedtext.org).

-For context, NestedText is an alternative to Yaml that aims to be simpler.
+NestedText is an alternative to Yaml that aims to be simpler.

 ## Example